Penn State head coach served Alaska in same capacity from 1999-2004

 Men's Hockey Midnight Practice 10/04/13

-Guy Gadowsky, who has more than a decade of collegiate head coaching experience, was named head coach of the Penn State men's hockey team on April 24, 2011.
+Guy Gadowsky, who will enter his 15th season at the helm of an NCAA Division I program in 2014-15, was named head coach of the Penn State men's hockey team on April 24, 2011.

 In 2012-13, Gadowsky led the Nittany Lions to a 13-14-0 record during their inaugural NCAA Division I season.
 He guided the squad to several marquee victories, including wins against three future Big Ten teams (Michigan State, Ohio State, Wisconsin).
 Penn State also topped Vermont in front of the largest crowd to watch a college hockey game in an NHL arena (19,529).